hyun940630/hyun940630/README.md

 ### 👋🏻 Hello, I'm Hyun(xtring)!

-I am a front-end developer from South Korea 🇰🇷.
+I am a Software Engineer(front-end bias) from South Korea 🇰🇷.
 I love beautiful UX/UI.
 I work every day to achieve my dream as a developer.

 If you want to contact me, please leave me a message!